Vikms95/codespot/README.md

 <!-- - Fix Post showing undefined if you logout while a Post is displayed
   :posts context is null when user is not logged in? -->

-- Use composition pattern to create the comment with or without children comments

 - Fix images showing the default one before fetching all the PostView images

-- Fix Navbar covering the whole screen when going from mobile to desktop view

 - Implement redirecting to the post that was being read when logged in after cliking on the Login link from the post